princerayz/SpoonTools/README.md

 # SpoonTools

-A Tools For [Spoon](https://spooncast.net), to Increase Tap Love, Fans, Viewers Of Fans, Report, and etc.
+A Tools For [Spoon](https://spooncast.net), to Increase Tap Love, Fans, Listener Of Cast, Report, and etc.

 This Tools required Authentication ID to send TAP LOVE, Fans, Report.